 - 1. Letter knowledge: Recognition of the letters of the alphabet. - 2.
-Phonological awareness: The ability to recognize and manipulate sounds in a language, including phonemes. - 3.
+Phonemic Awareness: The ability to recognize and manipulate phonemes, the "smallest units composing spoken language." - 3.
 Fluency: The ability to read accurately, quickly, and with the correct intonation, rhythm and appropriate phrasing. - 4.
 Vocabulary: The comprehension of a sufficient number of words to be able to understand text. - 5.
-Comprehension: The process of simultaneously extracting and constructing meaning through interaction and involvement with the written language.
+Comprehension: The process of simultaneously extracting and constructing meaning through interaction and involvement with the written language scored higher in reading comprehension than over 60 percent of the students who did not participate in the program.
+Save the Children's program in Rwanda combines teacher training, assessments, community action, innovative classroom designs, and support for the publishing of children's books in order to increase literacy.
+(More study details are available).

-LATEST LITERACY BOOST STUDY
+LATEST LITERACY BOOST STUDY: